JMaynor/homepage/src/site/notes/Movies/AFI Top 100 List.md

 - The Shining (but does it overcome 2001?
 2001 is more technically impressive certainly but Shining is a personal favorite)
 - The Dark Knight (a maybe for me.
 Considered one of the best films of the period, but is it showing its age?)
 - Avatar (I don't personally care about it, but it's clearly notable)
+- The Thing (noticeable lack of horror on the list and it's considered one of the best of all time.
+Also great practical effects)
+- The Royal Tenenbaums/Grand Budapest (Love Wes Anderson and I feel like something of his style needs to be represented.
+Grand Budapest is my personal fave, but Royal Tenenbaums is probably more widely known.)
+- Stop motion something.
+Noticed there was no stop motion stuff.
+Not sure what specifically would be a good representative.
+- Mad Max: Fury Road (not even like a personal favorite of mine, but the effects were wild for this movie, it seems like it really needs to be noted.
+One of those "how the hell did they make this" ones.)
+- Harry Potter 1 (I know, I know.
+It is notable, though.
+HP and LOTR were the ones that started franchises.
+To not acknowledge them is turning a real blind eye to entire eras of film.
+Another negative would be the britishness, but I believe it was an American production.
+And there are a couple examples of that on the list already)